riscvarchive/risc-v-getting-started-guide/source/zephyr-litex.rst

       .. note::

-         Support for LiteX in Renode will soon be available in pre-built packages.
+         Support for LiteX in Renode is available in pre-built packages available `here <https://github.com/renode/renode/releases/tag/v1.7>`_.
-         In the meantime, refer to `the documentation <https://renode.readthedocs.io/en/latest/advanced/building_from_sources.html>`_ for how to install from sources.
+         If you want to build your own copy, refer to `the documentation <https://renode.readthedocs.io/en/latest/advanced/building_from_sources.html>`_.

       Start Renode and create an instance of emulated LiteX+VexRiscv board: